Giving all kids a meaningful camp experience

 Camp CANOE (Children with Autism Need Outdoor Experiences) offers children with special needs a truly unique, hands-on camp experience.
 Every activity is a teachable moment where children can learn independence, leadership, and self-confidence in a safe, outdoor environment.

 Due to the one-on-one camper experience that Camp CANOE strives to offer, camp size is very limited and wait lists are expected.
-Registration opens January 15 and slots will be granted on a first-come-first-served basis.
+Registration is now open and slots will be granted on a first-come-first-served basis.
 Reserve your spot today!

 SCHEDULE & pRICING

-Camp CANOE is one 5-day session from May 31-June 4.
+Camp CANOE is one 5-day session from May 29-June 2.
 Camp begins at 9am each morning and campers are released at 3:30pm.
-Extended care registrations are available, on a limited basis, from 7am to 6pm.

 Financial aid is available - please contact us for more information.